doug919/multi_relational_script_learning/README.md

 ## Intrinsic Discourse Relations

 The evaluations here take long time to run.
-Recommend using GPUs.
+GPUs recommended.

 For EventTransE
 ```